simonpeier/simonpeier.github.io/README.md

 ## Projects
-* [BitBar dadjokes plugin](https://www.simonpeier.net/bitbar-dadjokes-plugin/) - A BitBar plugin which tells you random jokes
+* [xbar dadjokes plugin](https://www.simonpeier.net/xbar-dadjokes-plugin/) - A BitBar plugin which tells you random jokes

 ## Skills
 I am fluent in the following languages: